Positive youth development: Ethnic minorities in the United States

-Positive youth development can be used to combat negative stereotypes surrounding youth of minority ethnic groups in the U.S. After-school programs have been directly geared to generate increased participation for African American and Latino youth with a focus on academic achievement and increasing high school graduation rates.
+Positive youth development can be used to combat negative stereotypes surrounding youth of minority ethnic groups in the U.S. after-school programs have been directly geared to generate increased participation for African American and Latino youth with a focus on academic achievement and increasing high school graduation rates.
 Studies have found programs targeting African American youth are more effective when they work to bolster a sense of their cultural identity.
 PYD has even been used to help develop and strengthen the cultural identities of American Indian and Alaskan Native youth.
 PYD methods have been used to provide a supportive setting in which to engage youth in traditional activities.
 Various programs have been implemented related to sports, language, and arts and crafts.
 Sports programs that use positive youth development principles are commonly referred to as "sports-based youth development" (SBYD) programs.
 SBYD incorporates positive youth development principles into program and curricula design and coach training.

+Many factors, such as low income, redlining, racial barriers and racial prejudice, mental health illness or challenges and substance abuse, have impacted ethnic minorities in the United States.
+Youth who are at-risk of falling into negative behaviors need positive youth development programs to help them avoid going to juvenile system.
+Research shows that there is improvement in youth's behavior with PYD, "Programs consisting of repressive and punitive elements were ineffective, whereas programs targeting positive social relations of at-risk youth (providing informal and supportive social control) proved to be successful".
+When PYD is incorporated in after-school programs, youth receive academic support and mental health services.
+PYD also provides mentors who lend support to youth and encourage them to believe in themselves, despite what the system and society tells them.